-If you know anyone who’s passionate about Microsoft Excel, then you know conversations about its uses can get really emotional very quickly.
+If you know anyone passionate about Microsoft Excel, then you know conversations about its uses can get emotional very quickly.
 People who’ve mastered every plugin and pivot table sometimes have a hard time believing there’s anything Excel can’t do.
-This podcast, titled “A Beehive of Excel Devotees” by Roger Peng and Hilary Parker is a perfect illustration of that mentality.
+This podcast, titled “A Beehive of Excel Devotees” by Roger Peng and Hilary Parker, is a perfect illustration of that mentality.

 1. You Want a Quick Look at Some Data

 Excel is ubiquitous in the business world.
 If someone in another department sends you data to analyze, it’s probably an Excel spreadsheet.
 If so, well, why would you spend time converting that data to another format when it’s in Excel already?
 Chances are they sent it to you in Excel because that's all they know how to use.
 Excel is their hammer, and every data set looks like a nail.

 Even if they send you a text file (most likely tab-delimited or comma-delimited), it is probably more efficient to open it up in Excel to take a look.

 2. You Need to Share Your Results With Other People

 Even if you don’t use Excel to perform your data exploration and analysis, once again, the chances are high that you will need to share those results with people who only know Excel.
 At my last job, I was the only person out of 300 or so employees who knew and used R. Everyone else used Excel (or maybe Google Sheets or Open Office).
 So whatever data I analyzed, I almost always had to “send it back” in an Excel format (size constraints notwithstanding).

 It often was not sufficient to send a report.
 The stakeholders wanted to “touch” the data and formulas.
 So it was more efficient to do everything that I could in Excel as per the stakeholders’ request.

 3. You Need to Perform an Ad Hoc Analysis